abuiles/ember-101/working-with-javascript-plugins.md

     });
 ~~~~~~~~

-Unfortunately, the modules loader ember-cli is using doesn't
+Unfortunately, the module loader ember-cli is using doesn't support
-support that yet.
+that yet.

 Other libraries do the following: